Looking for loans to pay bills? DoNotPay can help

 Am I allowed to ask for an extension date for my bills?

 Yes, if you think that asking for an extension date for your bills is the optimal option for your needs, you can feel free to do that.
 Don’t be ashamed to ask for help!

 You should know that there are a few options when it comes to asking for extension dates:

 - Calling the company’s customer support team

 If you have no time to waste, then sending a letter is going to be the best way of dealing with this matter.
 DoNotPay can help you generate a letter in just a few easy steps:

-- Enter the app either through your web browser or iOS device
+- Enter the app either through your web browser

 - Choose the ‘Corona Relief’ option